Position vs Runout

 In this Question Line video, Jason walks through an example where one feature control frame is controlling position for multiple features and identifies where this practice is outlined in the ASME Y14.5 spec.

-In this Question Line video, Jason compares coaxiality, concentricity, and position as defined by the ISO 1101 standard.
-The ASME Y14.5 interpretation of concentricity and coaxiality is very different from ISO and is not presented in this video.
+In this Question Line video, Jason compares coaxiality and concentricity, as well as position, as defined by the ISO 1101 standard.

 In this Question Line video, Jason answers questions regarding True Position and how to calculate diametric deviations.
 He discusses the difference between "True Position" and "Position" and walks through the process of determining whether the part passes inspection.